hubidu/codeceptjs-testbook/BACKLOG.md

 - DONE Nicer error formatting
 - DONE FIX Error screenshot is broken
 - DONE Improve test styling
-- Extract nav as a component
+- DONE Extract nav as a component
 - Add step prefix for before/after suite
 - Run continuously
+- UI: Extract step as component
+- Add suite and test duration
 - Create a multi-reporter
 - Create an email reporter
+- DONE Run a suite
 - Microservice to manage phantomjs instances
 - Add context when step is executed in within
 - BUG Dont mark executing step as passed